-- the title of the rights; - the securities for which the rights are exercisable; - the exercise price for the rights; - the date of determining the security holders entitled to the rights distribution; - the number of the rights issued to each security holder; - the extent to which the rights are transferable; - if applicable, a discussion of the material United States federal income tax considerations applicable to the issuance or exercise of the rights; - the date on which the right to exercise the rights shall commence, and the date on which the rights shall expire (subject to any extension); - the conditions to completion of the rights offering; - any provisions for changes to or adjustments in the exercise price or number of securities issuable upon exercise of the rights; - the extent to which the rights include an over-subscription privilege with respect to unsubscribed securities; - if applicable, the material terms of any standby underwriting or other purchase arrangement that we may enter into in connection with the rights offering; and - any other terms of the rights, including terms, procedures and limitations relating to the exchange and exercise of the rights.
+- the title of the rights; - · the securities for which the rights are exercisable; - the exercise price for the rights; - the date of determining the security holders entitled to the rights distribution; - the number of the rights issued to each security holder; - the extent to which the rights are transferable; - if applicable, a discussion of the material United States federal income tax considerations applicable to the issuance or exercise of the rights; - the date on which the right to exercise the rights shall commence, and the date on which the rights shall expire (subject to any extension); - the conditions to completion of the rights offering; - any provisions for changes to or adjustments in the exercise price or number of securities issuable upon exercise of the rights; - · the extent to which the rights include an over-subscription privilege with respect to unsubscribed securities; - if applicable, the material terms of any standby underwriting or other purchase arrangement that we may enter into in connection with the rights offering; and - any other terms of the rights, including terms, procedures and limitations relating to the exchange and exercise of the rights.

 Each right will entitle the holder to purchase for cash the amount of securities, at the exercise price.
 Rights may be exercised at any time up to the close of business on the expiration date of the rights.
 After the close of business on the expiration date, all unexercised rights will become void.
 The manner in which rights may be exercised will be described in the prospectus supplement.
 We may, but we will not be required to, permit the exercise of rights through the delivery of a notice of guaranteed delivery from a bank, a trust company, or a New York Stock Exchange member guaranteeing delivery of (1) payment of the exercise price for the securities for which the rights are being exercised, and (2) a properly completed and executed rights certificate.
-The notice of guaranteed delivery unless a properly completed and executed rights certificate and full payment for the securities being purchased are received by the rights agent by the close of business on the third business day after the expiration time of the rights.
+The notice of guaranteed delivery must be received by the rights agent before the expiration of the rights, and the rights agent will not honor a notice of guaranteed delivery unless a properly completed and executed rights certificate and full payment for the securities being purchased are received by the rights agent by the close of business on the third business day after the expiration time of the rights.
 Upon receipt of payment and the proper completion and due execution of the rights certificate at the designated office of the rights agent or any other office indicated in the prospectus supplement, we or the transfer agent will forward, as soon as practicable, the securities purchased through upon the exercise of the rights.
 We may determine to offer any unsubscribed offered securities directly to persons other than shareholders, to or through agents, underwriters or dealers or through a combination of the methods, including pursuant to standby underwriting arrangements, as set forth in the applicable prospectus supplement.